In New Mexico HVAC contractors are regulated by the:

 Questions will cover the following topics:

-HVAC licenses in New Mexico can only be issued to a legal business entities.
+HVAC licenses in New Mexico can only be issued to a legal business entity.

 You will have to form a legal entity through the: New Mexico Secretary of State